prisma-archive/graphcool-templates/google-geocoding/README.md

 # google-geocoding

-Fetch missing geo-data for an address with Graphcool Functions ⚡️ and the help of [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro)
+Fetch missing geo-data for an address with Graphcool Functions and the help of [the Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) ⚡️

 ## Getting Started